LiskArchive/lips/proposals/lip-Introduce-sparse-Merkle-trees.md

 #### Proof Construction

 The properties and protocol for an inclusion proof have been introduced in the Rationale section, above.
 In this section, we specify how these properties are calculated.
-We assume that the queried keys have a fixed length `KEY_LENGTH`.
+We assume that the queried keys have a fixed length `KEY_LENGTH_BYTES`.

 The following function generates the query response to a single key, including the sibling hashes and the hash of the visited nodes.